alex-x-x-x-x/Speech-POC/README.md

 The goal of this R&D effort was to investigate the potential for building intuitive and responsive voice-driven applications that leveraging built-in macOS technologies.
 The findings from this project can serve as a foundation for more complex applications, such as automated transcription services, or accessibility tools.

-Further development could explore enhancements like improved contextual understanding and tagging.
+Further development could explore enhancements like improved contextual understanding in tagging.

 # Features
 * **Real-Time Speech Recognition**: